Skip to Content

 Illuminated Switch

 Illuminated switches were first introduced in the 1950s and quickly became popular in homes.
-The primary use of these switches is to allow people to locate switchboards in the dark.
+The primary use of these controllers is to allow people to locate switchboards in the dark.
 You can install the switch’s surface with a tiny neon bulb or LED lights.

 Australian Rocker Switch